-As part of our breakfast nook makeover, I wanted to create a built-in look dining bench.
+As part of our breakfast nook makeover, I wanted to create a built-in looking dining bench cabinet.
 Not only do dining benches look cute and cozy, but they're a practical space-saver.
-I used IKEA kitchen cabinets to easily build a dining bench that looks built in, but it’s still movable.
-Let me show you how to build a simple dining bench from kitchen cabinets!
+I used IKEA cabinets to easily build a dining bench that looks built-in, but is actually movable.
+Let me show you how to DIY a simple dining bench seat from kitchen cabinets!

 Isn't this cute?!
-I'm so proud of this little build, and it wasn't hard at all.
-I made the whole thing excluding the part where I had Hubby nail the base together with his giant nail gun.
-I like the finishing nailer, but not that thing!
+I'm so proud of this little build and especially how nice the top of the bench turned out, and it wasn't hard at all.
+I made the whole thing myself, except I had hubby nail the base together with his giant nail gun.

-Watch my video below to learn how to make a built in looking dining bench from Ikea kitchen cabinets:
+Watch my video below for a tutorial on how to make a built-in looking storage bench from IKEA kitchen cabinets:

 Disclosure: This post contains affiliate links.
 If you purchase a product using these links, I’ll get a small commission at no extra cost to you.